ltn22/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 # Introduction {#Introduction}

 CoAP {{rfc7252}} is an implementation of the REST architecture for constrained devices.
-A Gateway between CoAP and HTTP can be easily built since both protocols uses the same address space (URL), caching mechanisms and methods.

 Nevertheless, if limited, the size of a CoAP header may be too large for LPWAN constraints and some compression may be needed to reduce the header size.